jackfrys/jackfrys.github.io/_posts/2018-10-29-Immaculate-Seasons.md

 Why did I feel this way?
 Boston has been up here before, but never after such a great regular season, and I never felt as pessimistic about the other winning clubs.
 I guess it just didn't seem real this time after all the emotional attachment and disappointment from recent years.

-It feels different this October because I feel unprecedented contentedness I love this organization and will be stoked for next season - I'll be watching from far away, but I'll be there.
+It feels different this October because I feel unprecedented contentedness.
+I love this organization and will be stoked for next season - I'll be watching from far away, but I'll be there.
 And no matter how the winter plays out and the team's success in 2019, I'll always have this immaculate season.